10.03.2024

 Final thoughts

 The EU’s open banking framework is revolutionising the financial industry in the region by granting wider access to financial data.
-Key regulatory initiatives like PSD2 and PSD3 have played a crucial role in driving this transformation.
+Key regulatory initiatives, such as PSD2 and PSD3, have played a crucial role in driving this transformation.

 Although adoption rates may vary across these nations, it is evident that open banking has immense potential to reshape Europe's financial landscape.